MicrosoftDocs/fabric-docs/docs/data-engineering/migrate-synapse-notebooks.md

 1.	**Navigate to Data Engineering homepage**: Once inside your Fabric workspace, go to Data Engineering or the Data Science homepage.
 1.	**Import the Notebook**:
     * Select "Import notebook."
 You can import one or more existing notebooks from your local computer to a Microsoft Fabric workspace.
-    * Browse for the .ipynb notebook file(s) that you downloaded from Azure Synapse.
+    * Browse for the ipynb notebook files that you downloaded from Azure Synapse.
-    * Select the notebook file(s) and click "Upload."
+    * Select the notebook files and click "Upload."
 1.	**Open and Use the Notebook**: Once the import is completed, you can now open and use the notebook in your Fabric workspace.

 Once the notebook is imported, validate notebook dependencies:
 * Spark version – ensure using the same Spark version while creating the custom Spark pool in Fabric.
 * Referenced notebooks - you can use msparkutils (for example for notebook chaining) also in Fabric.
 However, if you import a notebook that references another one, you need to import the latter as well.
 Fabric workspace doesn't support folders for now, so any references to notebooks in other folders should be updated.
 You can use notebooks resources if needed.
 * Referenced libraries and configurations – remember that if a notebook is using pool specific libraries and configurations, you need to import those libraries and/or configurations as well.
-* Linked services, data source connections and mount points.
+* Linked services, data source connections, and mount points.

 ## Option 2: Use the Fabric API